McClelland’s Theory of Needs (Power, Achievement, and Affiliation)

 For example, someone who always takes charge of the team when a project is assigned.
 The one who speaks up in meetings to encourage people, and delegates responsibilities in order to facilitate achieving the goals of the group.
 Someone who likes to control the final deliverables.
 This team member is likely being driven by power.

 Another team member who does not speak during meetings, and is happy agreeing with the team thoughts, is good at managing conflicts and may seem uncomfortable while someone talks about undertaking high-risk, high-reward tasks.
 This team member is likely being driven by affiliation.

-This information is crucial to influence while setting up relevant goals for the individual, monitoring, providing feedbacks, recommending the learning plan etc. If a particular need type does not fit the position of the individual, he/she can be made aware of the same, so that they can either work in right direction or accept their fate.
+This information is crucial to influence while setting up relevant goals for the individual, monitoring, providing feedback, recommending the learning plan, etc. If a particular need type does not fit the position of the individual, he/she can be made aware of the same, so that they can either work in the right direction or accept their fate.